Matrix factorizations and pentagon maps: Introduction

 \section{Introduction}

-The interplay of matrix factorization problems and discrete integrable systems respectively in one, two or three independent variables have been introduced and studied in various seminal papers, see respectively \cite{Symes:1982,Deift:1989,Moser:1991}, \cite{Nijhoff:1989,Adler:1994} or \cite{Maillet:1989,korepanov:1995}.
-Furthermore, there is an intrinsic relation between matrix factorization problems and discrete integrability and it stands as an active area of research as the recent developments \cite{Veselov:20031,Veselov:2003b,koul-2009,Doliwa:2020,Rizos:2022} suggest.
+The interplay of matrix factorization problems and discrete integrable systems respectively in one, two or three independent variables has been introduced and studied in various seminal papers, see respectively \cite{Symes:1982,Deift:1989,Moser:1991}, \cite{Nijhoff:1989,Adler:1994} or \cite{Maillet:1989,korepanov:1995}.
+Furthermore, there exists an intrinsic relation between matrix factorization problems and discrete integrability and it stands as an active area of research as the recent developments \cite{Veselov:20031,Veselov:2003b,koul-2009,Doliwa:2020,Rizos:2022} suggest.
+In this paper, we study a particular class of matrices that participate in specific matrix re-factorization problems.
+These re-factorization problems turn out to be equivalent to pentagon, reverse-pentagon, or Yang-Baxter maps.